tinode/chat/API.md

   topic: "me", // string, topic which receives the notification, always present
   src: "grp1XUtEhjv6HND", // string, topic or user affected by the change, always present
   what: "on", // string, what's changed, always present
-  seq: 123, // integer, "what" is "msg" or "del", a server-issued ID of the message,
+  seq: 123, // integer, "what" is "msg", a server-issued ID of the message,
            // optional
+  clear: 15, // integer, "what" is "del", an update to the delete transaction ID.
-  list: [123, 124], // array of integers, "what" is "del", list of deleted message IDs,
+  delseq: [{low: 123}, {low: 126, hi: 136}], // array of ranges, "what" is "del",
-			// optional
+			// ranges of IDs of deleted messages, optional
   ua: "Tinode/1.0 (Android 2.2)", // string, a User Agent string identifying client
 						// software if "what" is "on" or "ua", optional
   act: "usr2il9suCbuko",	// string, user who performed the action, optional